nsobila2/CyberSec-doc/labs/cybersecurity-incident-report.md

 The goal of the audit is to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.

-**Your task:** Review the IT manager’s scope, goals, and risk assessment report.
+**The task:** Review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.
 ## Audit Scope and Goals

 The IT manager at Botium Toys has defined the following scope and goals for the internal IT audit: